DexterInd/Raspbian_For_Robots/README.md

 ## Features

 * Default hostname is dex.
 Default user is pi.
-The default password is robots.
-VNC password is robots.
+The default password is robots1234.
+VNC password is robots1234.
 * Login on dex.local through your browser.
 * Change the hostname directly on the sdcard.
 Open "hostname" in a file editor and change the name to the hostname you desire.
 Boot once, and restart to initiate the new hostname.
 * noVNC available in the browser.
 You can access from http://dex.local